redox-os/rfcs/text/0010-optional-services.md

 The order in which services are shutdown is determined by their `depends` field, so a service cannot be stopped until all the ones that depend on it have shut down.
 TODO - Link RFC on ACPI, PCI/core system behavior.

-## Failure Detection, Restart, and Recovery
+## Monitoring, Failure Detection, Restart, and Recovery
+### Monitoring and Data Collection
+- The service monitor performs a "heartbeat" check on an interval determined in the configuration for the service monitor.
+On each heartbeat the service monitor gathers statistics on each daemon.
+This is done using a `StatMsg` struct serialized to RON, and includes the following fields:

+- These stats are stored, and updated by the service monitor for access by other applications.
+- A service-monitor instance can also provide it's statistics the same way as the services that it monitors.
+This is vital for using hierarchical service-monitor instances and is how applications calling a service-monitor instance determine which services it is responsible for.

 ### Restarting a service
 - A service can be restarted which follows the shutdown and then startup procedure on a running service.
 - This can be requested through the service monitor's API by calling `SYS_CALL` on its scheme with the metadata produced by `usermon::restart()` and the service's name on the payload buffer.

 ### Restart Behavior
 Each service has a default restart behavior specified in the registry.
 This can be temporarily overwritten with an optional argument (as in option type?) to `req_shutdown()` or the service monitor API.
 Each option is an enum that can be converted from and into a string used for the toml.
 The options for restart behavior are: